 You Can Start Studying Full-Stack Software Engineering at Hackbright

 Interested in becoming a full-stack developer?
-You can begin your journey at Hackbright Academy, the software engineering school for women.
-Join like-minded peers for the 4-week Prep course or jump right into an upcoming 12-week Software Engineering course.
+You can begin your journey at Hackbright Academy, the software engineering school for gender equality.
+Join like-minded peers for the 5-week Prep course or jump right into an upcoming 12-week Software Engineering course.
 Not ready to apply?
 Why not give us a call or send us a text to get started instead?

 - Recruiting & Hiring (15)